rickywrq/Progressive-Neural-Compression/README.md

 # Progressive-Neural-Compression

 ### [Feb, 2024] We are actively uploading the code files for training.
 If you have any questions, please contact the authors.
-The network and the checkpoints are in the `demo_simulation` folder
+The network and the checkpoints are in the `demo_simulation` folder.
+To train PNC from scratch, please go to `training`.

 ## Introduction